-Other highlights on this drive include stunning mountain landscapes for the entire drive, Peyto Lake, Mistaya Canyon, Bow Pass, Sunwapta Falls, Athabasca Falls, the area around Saskatchewan River and of course the wildlife should you see it.
+Other highlights on this road trip include stunning mountain landscapes for the entire drive, Peyto Lake, Mistaya Canyon, Bow Pass, Sunwapta Falls, Athabasca Falls, the area around Saskatchewan River and of course the wildlife – should you see it.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 Road Trips in Alberta #2 – Calgary – Turner Valley – Highwood Pass – Canmore – Calgary

 This drive can be done as a long day trip but there are several options where you could night over – or shorten the drive.
 It’s approximately a 350 kilometre loop.

 You can do the drive in either direction.
 If you start early in the morning it’s beautiful as you head south out of Calgary to Turner Valley and Longview.
 Watch for deer sprinting out in front of your car once you turn onto Highway 541.